How Does The Bokashi System Work In Home Kitchens?

 BOKASHI BUCKET / DIGESTER FOR DOMESTIC KITCHENS

-The bokashi bucket is a practical and convenient way for collecting all your food waste in your domestic kitchen.
-This form of recycling uses bokashi to create the ideal conditions for airtight (anaerobic) composting.
-The bokashi bucket and Bokashi Bran eliminate the odours and unpleasantness associated with putrefaction and decay as with traditional composting.
+The bokashi bucket is a practical and convenient way for collecting all your organic food waste accumulated in your home kitchen.
+This unique form of green recycling uses Bokashi Bran to create the ideal conditions for airtight (anaerobic) composting.
+The combination of the bokashi bucket and Bokashi Bran are designed to eliminate the odours and unpleasantness associated with putrefaction and decay which is usually the result of traditional composting.

 Keep a vegetable bowl on your counter when preparing your meals to collect all the peels and left over plate scrapings.
 You want to open your bucket as few times as possible.
 Make sure it has a lid so that flies don’t lay eggs and you get maggots in your bucket.

-Repeat this layering process until the bucket is full.
-Leave the bucket out of direct sunlight for 2 weeks to complete the fermentation process.
+Once full, place the bucket somewhere out of direct sunlight for 2 weeks to complete the fermentation process.

 Continue your daily recycling using the second bucket supplied with your starter kit